OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:5

-Now Jesus loved Martha and her sister and Lazarus.
+Jesus had a deep affection for Martha, her sister, and Lazarus.

 ## John 11:6